The freedom to freeze our eggs gives us more options than ever before.

 There are many reasons this may be a good option for you, including health challenges, financial concerns, and the desire to address life and career goals before having kids.

-But while egg freezing is an amazing technological advancement that can have serious TTC benefits, it’s not without its downsides, like the freezing eggs cost.
+But while VFI and egg freezing are amazing technological advancements that can help thousands of people start families, they’re not without their downsides, like the cost of freezing your eggs.

 Basically, it doesn’t always lead to pregnancy, and it comes with a pretty hefty price tag.